gbraad/mscrolls-brahman/ifi/ifi.md

    Provide current game state _save_ to UI.

 * `loaddata: "filepath"`
    Initiate `savedata` load from the back-end.

+   See section "Save and Load".

 * `items: [{item}...]`
    item details for the sidebar (eg inventory).